Russia's war on Ukraine latest news: Fighting rages in the east | Law-Order

 * The Kremlin said it had been given assurances by the United Nations that work will be finalised on removing barriers to Russia's exports of agricultural products and fertilisers. * A senior U.N. official involved in the Black Sea grain initiative negotiations welcomed an agreement to extend the deal, adding that work needed to continue on easing fertiliser exports.

+* The top U.S. general said Ukraine's chances of any near-term, outright military victory were not high, cautioning that Russia still had significant combat power inside Ukraine.
+GRAIN DEAL

+* A deal aimed at easing global food shortages by facilitating Ukraine's agricultural exports from its southern Black Sea ports and due to expire on Nov.
+19 was extended for 120 days.
+The agreement, initially reached in July, created a protected sea transit corridor and was designed to alleviate global food shortages by allowing exports to resume from three ports in Ukraine, a major producer of grains and oilseeds. * The Kremlin said it had been given assurances by the United Nations that work will be finalised on removing barriers to Russia's exports of agricultural products and fertilisers.

-DIPLOMACY * U.S. Central Intelligence Agency Director William Burns and President Vladimir Putin's spy chief discussed "sensitive" questions when they met this week in Turkey, Russian Deputy Foreign Minister Sergei Ryabkov said.
+* Russia is not considering using nuclear weapons, the Kremlin said.
+President Vladimir Putin has said Russia will defend its territory with all available means, including its nuclear weapons, if attacked.
+Russian officials say the West has repeatedly misinterpreted Kremlin statements. * U.S. Central Intelligence Agency Director William Burns and President Vladimir Putin's spy chief discussed "sensitive" questions when they met this week in Turkey, Russian Deputy Foreign Minister Sergei Ryabkov said.
+(Compiled by Philippa Fletcher and Grant McCool; Editing by Clarence Fernandez)

-* Russia hailed the G20 leaders' declaration, which mentions the "immense human suffering" caused by the war, as a "balanced text" that Russian diplomats worked hard to influence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)